 Holohan’s Pantry is Belfast’s only boxty house!
 Whether you’re popping in for a quick lunch or a special occasion you can expect to find true Irish hospitality at its best in this family run restaurant.
-Situated in the Queen's quarter we’re within walking distance of the Botanic gardens, Ulster museum and the stunning Queen's University.
+Situated in the Queen's Quarter, Holohan's Pantry is within walking distance of the Botanic Gardens, Ulster Museum, and the stunning Queen's University.
 Their ethos is centred around fresh, local ingredients and authentic Irish recipes.

 As a family, Holohan’s has valued their gift for hospitality through three generations.
 The current owner’s grandmother; Sabina Holohan, encouraged the family to welcome guests “as if they were visiting your home.”

-With modern life accelerating at such a fast pace, we often forget that the most important part of hospitality is to be hospitable, something for which the Irish have been renowned the world over.
+With modern life accelerating at such a fast pace, it's easy to forget that the most important part of hospitality is to be hospitable, something for which the Irish have been renowned the world over.
 While there is an informal and relaxed ambience at Holohan’s Pantry, the staff is nevertheless consummately professional, with a fantastic knowledge of our food, drinks and provenance.

-Our goals are to provide and champion our particular brand of food and service in a relaxed and visually striking setting.
-While we celebrate Irish culture, we try to do so without resorting to Irish clichés and tropes.
-We feel the “Irish-ness” comes from the welcome, the hospitality and the wealth of history contained within our menu.
+Their goals are to provide and champion their particular brand of food and service in a relaxed and visually striking setting.
+Whilst celebrating Irish culture, they try to do so without resorting to Irish clichés and tropes.
+They feel the “Irish-ness” comes from the welcome, the hospitality and the wealth of history contained within our menu.

 About our food